 Cons: Creating the onboarding content can be done without coding yet you still required to know CSS knowledge for customization.
 On top of that installation is going to be much harder because Whatfix is an on-premise tool.
 In order to start gathering data, you are going to need some google analytics integration and their integration process is bit complex.

 They lack customer support for instance, they take a lot of time to respond for customer tickets.

 Using Pendo, you can improve your overall user experience with various onboarding elements and adjust your product for growth.
 You can create funnels for instance to oversee which users using particular features also use another specific feature.
-They offer many analytics widgets, e.g., What is product adoption?
-Product adoption is the process where an individual learns of a new product and becomes a user of it, learning what it does, how it does… Chart widget, helping you compare the overall clicks in your products vs. clicks a particular feature gets.
+They offer many analytics widgets, e.g., Product Adoption Chart widget, helping you compare the overall clicks in your products vs. clicks a particular feature gets.

 User onboarding, in-app training, user surveys and analytics; Pendo has it all.

 Pendo offers custom plans for each customer, so to get a price for your business you’ll need to contact Pendo.

 “Pendo is a very effective qualitative and quantitative tool which enriches with many features like switching or swapping functionalities of the views is awesome.”
 You don’t really need to use other analytics tools, because Pendo offers great analytics for product usage and adoption.
 They also have great surveys to gather customer insights.
 It is like an all in one tool.
 NPS and surveys are another great features of Pendo